static2601/sourcecraft/README.md

 ### textures

-- textures can be generated from my other project 'MCContentConvertor' at https://github.com/static2601/MCContentConvertor.
+- textures can be generated from my other project 'MCContentConvertor' at: https://github.com/static2601/MCContentConvertor.
 This is a work in progress and only just released it.
 I expect there to be issues, but has been stable in my testings.
 The textures will be extracted from your Minecraft JAR file.
 I have created a lot of the models (SMDs) and those will compile at runtime and be added to your game 'directory/props' folder.
 Everything will go where it needs to based on the